 As we approach the holiday season, there is increasing pressure to attend social events.
 These can be with family, friends, co-workers, or other acquaintances.
-Often, it requires getting together with people you don’t see very often.
+It often requires getting together with people you don't see very often.

 If you are the parent of a transgender child, this can also mean people who haven't seen your child since they've come out.
 Or, maybe your child hasn't socially transitioned yet.
 Suddenly, you have to revert to using a name and pronouns that you have finally gotten out of the habit of saying.
 Worse, you might find yourself in the same space as someone who doesn't support the transgender community.
 What do you do in situations like these?

 Know and set your boundaries ahead of time.